benWindsorCode/benWindsorCode.github.io/about.md

 permalink: /about/
 ---

-My name is Ben Windsor and I'm a Strat working at Goldman Sachs in London.
+My name is Ben Windsor and I'm a Strat working at an investment bank in London.

 ### Interests and Skills